Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Classes.md

 The {py:class}`.HUD` is a modification of the `HUD` classes used in the [manual_control_rss.py example of Carla](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/rss/manual_control_rss.py){.external-icon}.

-It closely combines with the [](#classes.camera_manager.CameraManager) to provide the visual human interface for the pygame window.
+It closely combines with the {py:class}`classes.camera_manager.CameraManager` to provide the visual human interface for the pygame window.

 ## Rules